alex-funnell/quark/README.md

 # Concepts

+## Introduction to cluster computing
+Cluster computing is a type of computing in which a group of computers are linked together so that they can act like a single computer.

+In its most basic form, a cluster is a system comprising two or more computers or systems (called nodes) which work together to execute applications or perform other tasks, so that users who use them, have the impression that only a single system responds to them, thus creating an illusion of a single resource (virtual machine).
+This concept is called transparency of the system.
+As key features for the construction of these platforms is included elevation : reliability, load balancing and performance.

 ## How cluster computing works
-Cluster computing is a type of computing in which a group of computers are linked together so that they can act like a single computer.

-There are **two** types of computers in a cluster.
+There are **two** types of nodes in a cluster.
 A *controller*, which distributes the tasks and controlls the cluster and *workers*, which do what they say on the tin, carry out the task.
 Controllers are sometimes called master nodes or governing nodes.
 A computer in a cluster is known as a **node** whether it is a controller or worker.